Councillor accused of calling homosexuality a 'sickening and depraved practice'

 READ MORE: Monmouthshire councillor Graham Down suspended for 'unnatural' gay comments

-Following the panel’s decision on July 19 last year, Cllr Down is alleged to have said: “I cannot be part of a system that requires me to suppress my conscience.
+Following the panel’s decision on July 19 last year, Cllr Down is alleged to have said at the hearing: “I cannot be part of a system that requires me to suppress my conscience.

 “I will not be made to promote the hideous and sickening perversions of shirt lifters.”